 Rajasthan – a land of colors and traditions and immense beauty.
 A popular tourist destination in India, part of the Golden Triangle with lots of history and culture.
 And this is the reason for my absence over the last few days. 🙂

 Rajasthan had been on my travel list for a while and finally, I managed to do a complete tour of this amazing destination this year.
 Traveling through Rajasthan has been quite an experience and I covered the same through a road trip along with family and friends.
-Based on the same, here are my 10 guidelines or travel tips that you must consider when planning a trip to Rajasthan.
+Based on the same, here are my 10 guidelines or travel tips that you must consider when setting out to experience Rajasthan Tourism.

 1) Duration of Stay